squaremo/rabbit.js/README.md

 accumulating after the socket is closed, so another socket can resume reading from where it left off.

 The socket must be given a `'resume_name'` which is used to identify the connections and messages kept.
-Successive sockets using the same `'resume_name'` will inherit the connections and receive any messages sent in the meantime.
-If the messages are persistent, they will even survive restarts.
+Successive sockets using the same `'resume_name'` will receive any messages sent in the meantime.
+If the socket is persistent, the connections and messages will survive restarts.

 `'resume_grace_period'`, in milliseconds, is the minimum time that the connections and messages will be kept while there is no socket using